Deepender Singh Hooda: Corporate career

-Deepender had worked in various companies in India and the United States, before being elected to the Lok Sabha in 2005, at the age of 27.
-He started his professional career with Reliance Industries Ltd, (1999- 2000) as a management trainee and then worked as a software engineer with Infosys Technologies Ltd, (2000–2001) at their campus in Bengaluru.

 He then took a break to finish his MBA at Kelley School of Business, Indiana University, where he majored in finance and strategy.
-After his MBA, he joined American Airlines/Sabre Holdings, Dallas, USA as a senior manager (2003–2005).
-He was offered a job at McKinsey & Company and came to India to take a short break between jobs but then decided to move to public service.
-He contested and won the Lok Sabha by-election from Rohtak in October, 2005.
+After his MBA, he joined American Airlines, Sabre Holdings, Dallas, USA as a senior manager.

 Education

 Deepender Hooda holds a Bachelor of Technology and Master of Business Administration and a bachelor's degree in law.
-He did his engineering from the Technological Institute of Textile & Sciences, Bhiwani, then managed by the Birla Education Trust.
+He did his engineering from the Technological Institute of Textile & Sciences, Bhiwani.
 He did his MBA from Kelley School of Business at the Indiana University, Bloomington, where he majored in Finance and Strategy.
-At the Indiana University, he was awarded honorary Beta Gamma Sigma (top 1% of class) and was elected president of Asian Students Association at University in a unanimous vote.
-During this period, he successfully led team of Asian students from the top 15 business schools in United States in holding `Asian Business Conference` at Harvard Business School.
+At the Indiana University, he was awarded honorary Beta Gamma Sigma (top 1% of class) and was elected president of Asian Students Association at the University.
+During this period, he successfully led team of Asian students from the top 15 business schools in United States in holding Asian Business Conference at Harvard Business School.